GandhiCloudLab/waiops350-install-blog/README.md

 - IBM Cloud Pak for Watson AIOps Event Manager 1.6.6 (powered by IBM® Netcool® Operations Insight®)
 - IBM Cloud Pak for Watson AIOps Infrastructure Automation 3.5.0

-Installation scripts are available [here](.).
+Installation scripts are available [here](./).
 Download and keep the files local.

 This script uses `ibmc-file-gold-gid` strorage class available in ROKS as a storage option.
 By changing the storage-class in the `00-config.sh` file, the same script can be used to install on other Openshift as well.

+---
 ## 1. Installing AI Manager

 Installation scripts are available here [01-install-aimgr-on-roks/files](./01-install-aimgr-on-roks/files).

 ### 1.1 Update Properties

-Update the below properties in `01-install-aimgr-on-roks/files/00-config.sh` file .
+Update the below properties in [01-install-aimgr-on-roks/files/00-config.sh](./01-install-aimgr-on-roks/files/00-config.sh) file .

 #### Entitlement Key
 ```